ofir1080/phi-noise/README.md

 ### Contents ###
 - `phi_noise_utils.py`: core frequency-mixing utilities.
 - `video_processing_utils.py`: Video utilities: preprocessing and adjusting sizes/lengths.
-- `Wan2.2_phi-noise/`: A fork of [Wan2.2 official GitHub](https://github.com/Wan-Video/Wan2.2) with small adjustments for the integration of our method.
+- `Wan2.2_phi-noise/`: A fork of [Wan2.2 official GitHub](https://github.com/Wan-Video/Wan2.2) with small adjustments for the integration of our method. \
+*Note*: You have to git-clone it from the root directory (`git clone git@github.com:ofir1080/Wan2.2_phi-noise.git`).

 ### Highlights ###